gregn610/www.gregnicol.uk/src/terraform/modules/infra-cicd/README.md

 # www-cicd
-Terraform module to put a CI/CD process on top of website infrastructure
+Terraform module for a CI/CD pipeline process to deploy website infrastructure